eraofchaos/eraofchaos.github.io/units/Ice Demon.md

 ---
 title: "Ice Demon"
 permalink: /units/Ice Demon/
-excerpt: "Units Ice Demon is a strange existence even in the Conflux Plane.
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos Ice Demon is a strange existence even in the Conflux Plane.
 She is like a piece of ice that will never melt.
 She blinds your eyes and steals your breath.
 She is just like those corpses who are buried in glacial graves."
 unitID: 908
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Ice Demon"
 toc: true
 ---